facebook/docusaurus/website/blog/2017-12-14-introducing-docusaurus.md

 The open source team tried to help mitigate this problem by coming up with a standard template, based on Jekyll, that could be used as a starting point for a project website.
 We asked our new projects to manually copy our template source to  their repo, write their docs, and publish.
 This template approach was adopted by most of open source projects launched; some existing projects even converted their custom website implementations to the new template as well.

-The problem with the “copy the template to your repo” approach is that, even though the platform is consistent, pushing updates becomes unmaintainable across an entire suite of projects already using the template.
+The problem with the "copy the template to your repo" approach is that, even though the platform is consistent, pushing updates becomes unmaintainable across an entire suite of projects already using the template.
 This is because we lost control of the template after a project copied it to their repo.
 Projects were free to modify the template as desired and apply their own project-specific features to it.
 So while projects share the same site generation platform, they have now diverted enough where they cannot take advantage of the new features we have added to the template over time.
-There was no easy way we could ask all current projects to “copy” a new version of the template since it might break their existing site or remove features that they have added on their own.
+There was no easy way we could ask all current projects to "copy" a new version of the template since it might break their existing site or remove features that they have added on their own.
 Instead, we would have to apply the updates manually to each project one-by-one.
 This became very problematic when projects started asking for our team for internationalization support within the template, requiring low-level changes to how the template was structured and generated.

 So we started thinking about what we could do to help mitigate the challenge of keeping sites updated and consistent across our entire portfolio.
 We also wanted multiple projects to share the same site generation software.
 We wanted them to start out with the same template, and yet have the flexibility to customize and adapt their site theme to suit their needs.
 They should be able to extend and customize their site, but when we update the underlying infrastructure with fixes and features, the project should be able update simply and without any breaking changes.